johnrnelson/api-puppy/README.md

     git clone git@github.com:johnrnelson/api-puppy

-# Setup iptables
-Use this to redirect lower ports to our higher port.
-This lets us run the service as a normal user instead of root.

-    sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 9080 sudo iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 443 -j REDIRECT --to-port 9443

-now to make the changes persist.

-    sudo iptables-save > /etc/iptables.conf

-If you change the tables make sure to save them again on the server.

-    sbin/iptables-save > /etc/iptables/rules.v4

-# PM2

-    pm2 start APIServer.js --name api-puppy

 ## TODO
 This is quick running to do list of items that should be moved to the github issues list.